 It’s been couple of months since I released my Plant-Powered 15 ebook, and I’ve been getting emails and FB comments from so many of you about the recipes.
-(Can I pause a moment to thank you for that?
-I LOVE hearing your recipe feedback, favorites, suggestions, modifications, etc. Very rewarding and inspires my creativity!)
+Thank you for that.
+I LOVE hearing your recipe feedback, favorites, and suggestions.
+Very rewarding and inspires my creativity!

 There are a few recipes from the PP15 that are getting a LOT of buzz.
 One of the savory stars are these Umami Almond Quinoa Burgers.
 Personally, I also love this recipe.
 Since it’s the season of grilling and picnics and BBQs, I want to share it with all of you!

 This burger uses raw almonds and pre-cooked quinoa for the base, along with a number of seasonings that ignite that umami essence.
 Those flavors, along with the richness of the almonds, are what makes these umami almond quinoa burgers irresistible!
 Top with sliced avocado, or the Wonder Spread from the PP15 ebook.